Jonah-B-Kehillah/ComplexNumber_JB/README.md

 # FourierTransform_JB
 ###### By *Jonah B.*
-A super-project containing both my implementation of a complex `Polynomial()` and of the fast fourier transform (in progress)
+A super-project containing both my implementation of a complex `Polynomial()` and of the fast fourier transform

 ## Class and Method List
 - `main`